OrgFlow/docs/content/concepts/environment-tags.md

 The potential use cases for tags are virtually unlimited and depend on your requirements, but here are some examples of what environment tags could be used for:

 - **Categorize and group** your environments and develop scripts or pipelines that apply particular logic or processing only for environments in a certain category or group.
 As an example, you might categorize all your environments as either `dev`, `test`, `staging`.
-In your CI/CD pipelines, you might only flow in changes in environments with the tag `Category:dev`, because no changes made in `test` and `staging` environments should be preserved.
+In your CI/CD pipelines, you might only flow in changes in environments with the tag `category:dev`, because no changes made in `test` and `staging` environments should be preserved.

 - Save **arbitrary values** on your environments and use those values as per-environment inputs to the logic or processing in your scripts or pipelines.
-As an example, you might designate a code owner for each development environment, and store the owner's email address on each environment with the tags similar to `OwnerEmail:name@domain.com`.
+As an example, you might designate a code owner for each development environment, and store the owner's email address on each environment with the tags similar to `ownerEmail:name@domain.com`.
 In your CI/CD pipelines, you might then send an email to the owner of any environment where merge conflicts are detected.

 - **Flag** your environments based on boolean semantics and use conditional logic or processing in your scripts or pipelines based on those flags.
-As an example, you might add a `NoMergeFromDownstream` tag to some environments to allow environments to temporarily stop receiving automatic merges from downstream environments.
+As an example, you might add a `noMergeFromDownstream` tag to some environments to allow environments to temporarily stop receiving automatic merges from downstream environments.
 In your scheduled upstream merge CI/CD pipeline, you would then exclude those environments from processing.

 ## Managing tags